alanng10/class-lang/Docue/Article/Word/a.md

 Word "fault" has meaning that is issue cause.

+Word "debug" has meaning that is identify fault.

 Word "object" has meaning that is directed any.

 Word "calc" has meaning that is calculate integer.